 Any watch you buy at this price should have a few key features that set it apart from the sub-$1,000 category.
 The biggest question mark, besides an overall look and style that suits you, is the movement: this is mechanical watch territory, so you’ll first want to decide if you want an automatic or hand-winding movement.
 The higher the quality of the movement, the fewer the complications you’ll get for your $5,000.
 It’s a trade-off between complexity and in-house prestige.
 Of course, the brand name on the dial will have something to do with it as well.

 There’s a good mix of brands present in this category, from well-known names like Omega to smaller companies like Nomos.
 Unless you want show off the badge, you may find more value in some of the smaller guys.
 We’re here to help.
 These are our 10 favorite watches for under $5,000.

-Tudor Heritage Black Bay Bronze
+Tudor Heritage Black Bay GMT

 Frederique Constant Manufacture Worldtimer